Loïc Bruni

-Loïc Bruni (born 13 May 1994) is a professional downhill mountain biker.
+Loïc Bruni (born 13 May 1994) is a professional French downhill mountain biker.
 He is a student at Skema Business School.

 Career

-Going into the 2015 season Bruni was one of the favorites.
-For that season he came 2nd in the world rankings on the Union Cycliste Internationale (UCI) Downhill Mountain Bike circuit.
-In that season he qualified first three times, but did not win any of those World Cup races.
-At the end of the 2015 season Bruni won the UCI World Championships, which is a stand-alone event not part of the World Cup series.
+Going into the 2015 season, Bruni was one of the favourites.
+For that season, he came 2nd in the world rankings on the Union Cycliste Internationale (UCI) Downhill Mountain Bike circuit.
+In that season, he qualified first three times, but did not win any of those World Cup races.
+At the end of the 2015 season, Bruni won the UCI World Championships, which is a stand-alone event not part of the World Cup series.
 He set the fastest time on his run with two riders left to start: Troy Brosnan and Aaron Gwin.
 Both Brosnan and Gwin fell on their runs, leaving Bruni as the winner.